SHAlockHolmes/Stationery-Shop-Interface/README.md

 This interface consists of Login - Create an account - Edit account - Delete account - Edit Reviews - Delete Reviews.
 This is built using PHP, HTML and Materilize CSS that are connected to local databases created on Oracle 11g Express Edition.
 Xampp was used to host the PHP scripts.

-## How to connect Oracle 11g Express Edition and PHP
+## Connecting Oracle 11g Express Edition and PHP

 When I worked on this project, it was done on a Windows 10 OS, 64 bit.
 You may need to go for the more latest versions for the links given below.
 Here are some links and tutorials that I used to help me download and connect: